-(52) We are not aware of any existing problems in practice related to tax deductions in the future that do not form part of a tax basis.
+(56) Like EFRAG, we are not aware of any existing problems in practice related to tax deductions in the future that do not form part of a tax basis.
 We agree that the ED should be silent on the treatment of tax deductions that do not form part of a tax basis, i.e. we agree with the proposals in the ED not to change IAS 12.